 - 1/4 teaspoon garlic powder

 - 1/4 teaspoon nutmeg

 - 8 ounces cremini mushrooms (sliced)

 - 1 pound cooked (buttered and seasoned egg noodles)

 - Salt and pepper

-This recipe was originally published in May 2015.
-It was updated in January 2019 to revise the photographs and content.
-The recipe remains the same.
+This recipe was originally published in 2015.
+It was updated in 2019 and 2023 to revise the photographs and content.
+The traditional beef stroganoff recipe remains the same.